What is Carrying Cost?

 - above all to maintain a safe margin of stock.

 On average, carrying costs constitute nearly 20 to 30% of the total inventory value.
 Furthermore, the carrying cost is an unavoidable and ongoing P&L expense.
-Therefore, owing to the significance of value involved, careful planning and consideration are required to ensure the optimality of the spend.
+Therefore, owing to the significance of the value involved, careful planning and consideration are required to ensure the optimality of the spend.

 Components of Carrying Cost